PeterSenyk/space_adventure_game/README.md

             Instead the chance for the hostile ships attack to miss increases, giving you a chance to recharge your SHIELDS
     RUN: You escape the fight, if your ship MOVEMENT is not high enough you will take damage while escaping
     SCAN: Display your ships current stats, as well as the hostile ship stats

+DEBRIS:
+    You're given possible routes to avoid the debris in space CORRECT GUESS: You slip past the debris, allowing your SHIELD to recharge one point INCORRECT GUESS: You fly into the space debris taking one damage, hopefully you have SHIELDS

+ASTEROID BELT:
+    Very similar to debris in space, but there's a chance of having to avoid more than one collision CORRECT GUESS: You slip past the debris, allowing your SHIELD to recharge one point INCORRECT GUESS: You fly into the space debris taking one damage, hopefully you have SHIELDS

+SHIP WRECK:
+    Theres a chance you find spare parts, upgrading your ship, or repairing some hull damage (+1 HP) There's also a chance that you instead meet the hostile ship that caused the wreckage, starting COMBAT

+MOON:
+    There's a chance of hostile ships waiting for you here, starting COMBAT If there's no hostile ship, listen to some Pink Floyd, and let your SHIELD recharge by one point

+======MISSIONS=====

+LEVEL ONE: Complete space combat and dodge debris, get one point for doing either successfully, You need a combined value of 4 to complete the first level

+LEVEL TWO: Avoid the hazards of space while you track down the pirate that stole some tech from Arc-Corp, defeat the pirate and return the cargo to the station to
+            complete level two

+LEVEL THREE: Explore deep into space to investigate a spacial anomaly that appeared on the radar,
+            Return with the gathered information to complete level three, or enter the anomaly to ???